ragger65/ilts-gisg-web/README.md

 # ilts-gisg-web

-Websites of the Glacier and Ice Sheet Group @ ILTS, Hokkaido University.
+Websites of the Glacier and Ice Sheet Research Group @ ILTS, Hokkaido University.